 - The Alfresco platform, which is hosted on a private cloud by managed services provider Xenit Solutions, includes disaster recovery implementation with data stored in two separate data centers in Germany

-- Full clarity on current and up to date documentation and full support for continuous and complex collaboration.
+- Full clarity on current and up-to-date documentation and full support for continuous and complex collaboration.

 When BNP Paribas Fortis began building its 100,000 square foot headquarters in Brussels under the project name, Montagne du Parc (MdP), it needed a document management solution to manage all of the technical and design documents from the architect and contractor and approval processes associated with such a major construction project.

-“We are dealing with contractual documents, with strictly assigned access right, allowing the project to be designed and build.
-Means that every drawing or document that is published by the architect or contractor has to be formal submitted for approval,” said Paul Janssen.
+“We are dealing with contractual documents, with strictly assigned access rights, allowing the project to be designed and build.
+Means that every drawing or document that is published by the architect or contractor has to be formally submitted for approval,” said Paul Janssen.
 “Based on my past experience as architect and contractor, we were looking for a system that could support both informal collaboration and formal approval workflows in order to track and monitor the status of every document.”

-The solution also needed to be open source so that it could be quickly customized to run outside of the bank environment, as embedding a platform within the bank would have required the banks strict security requirements, complicating the exchange with external, non-bank related, organizations.
+The solution also needed to be open source so that it could be quickly customized to run outside of the bank environment, as embedding a platform within the bank would have required the bank’s strict security requirements, complicating the exchange with external, non-bank related, organizations.

 “We needed a quick solution – an easy tool that we could develop while we were running the project”, Paul Janssen said.